 Regulations have changed so much – from sanitisation to social distancing – that for some companies, it has become inefficient to pursue office operations.
 We know that office space will be scaled down and that workplace must become more appealing in order to attract the workforce back.

-Small changes to everyday operations can have a significantly amplified effect within the workplace, when it comes to creating a greener working environment.
+Small changes to everyday operations can have a significantly amplified effect within the workplace when it comes to creating a greener working environment, such as:

 Current and potential employees (sustainability is high on the agenda of most Millennials) will notice the forward-thinking changes made, making it a more attractive place to work.
 In the longer term you will find that you’re able to engage better with your existing employees and secure new talent.